Drawing Bootcamp with Alan Larkin

 • Charcoal paper – 18” x 24” only 6 sheets required.
 Sometimes the pads are a good economic option

-Call the gallery to register, class size is limited.
+The cost for all 4 days is $450, call the gallery to register, class size is limited.